-- Cash, amounts receivable, accounts payable and accrued liabilities and provisions approximate their carrying amounts largely due to the short-term maturities of these instruments. - Notes payable are evaluated by the Company based on parameters such as interest rates and the risk characteristics of the instrument. - The fair value of the non-broker warrants is estimated using the Black-Scholes option pricing model incorporating various inputs including the underlying price volatility and discount rate (see Note 12).
+- Cash, trade receivables, accounts payable and accrued liabilities and provisions approximate their carrying amounts largely due to the short-term maturities of these instruments. - Notes payable are evaluated by the Company based on parameters such as interest rates and the risk characteristics of the instrument.